How to Prioritize Storm Damage Repairs

 3. Fallen Trees & Structural Debris: Assess Before You Touch

-Hidden Hazards of Storm Debris Removal
+Hidden Hazards of Storm Debris

 - Downed power lines nearby (treat all lines as live and stay clear)